boknows/cFIREsim-open/README.md

 - I have a full-time job AND another for-fun programming project.
 This project originally took me months to develop.
 With those things in mind, progress may be slow.

 Collaboration: Primary discussion of the project can be done on the cFIREsim forums: http://www.cfiresim.com/phpBB3/viewforum.php?f=6    To request access to the Open Source forum, PM bo_knows.
+Alternatively, email me at cfiresim@gmail.com

 License: This software falls under the Apache License 2.0